-And, of course, there are those who believe the chupacabra doesn’t exist it all, that it is simply a combination of folklore and the misidentification of natural animals and events.
+And, of course, there are those who believe the chupacabra doesn’t exist at all, that it is simply a combination of folklore and the misidentification of natural animals and events.

 Origins of the Legend

-The Chupacabra legend began in Puerto Rico back in 1995 when farmers started to see their livestock dying in mysterious ways.
-They would retire for the evening, and wake up the next morning with several animals dead, apparently drained of blood but not consumed.
+While there may be even earlier accounts, the modern Chupacabra legend began in Puerto Rico back in 1995 when farmers started to see their livestock dying in mysterious ways.
+They would retire for the evening and wake up the next morning with several animals dead, apparently drained of blood but not consumed.

 While attacks did not occur on humans, it is easy to see how a monster such as this would drive anyone who encountered it to the brink of terror.
 This was not a normal creature.
 This was something seemingly not of this world.